hakluke/hakscale/README.md

 # What is this?

-Hakscale allows you to scale out commands over multiple systems with multiple threads on each system.
+Hakscale allows you to scale out shell commands over multiple systems with multiple threads on each system.
 The key concept is that a master server will _push_ commands to the queue, then multiple worker servers _pop_ commands from the queue and execute them.

 For example, if you want to run a tool like httpx against 1 million hosts in `hosts.txt`, you could run: